Trel725/tf701/README.md

 11.)
 Boot image generation

 It remains to generate the boot image.
 To this end copy the file "bootimg.cfg" from ~/kernel to a directory.
-Then, copy "initrd.img-3.4.105-cmaalx-15" (the initramfs) and "vmlinuz-3.4.105-cmaalx-15" (the kernel) from ROOT/boot/ to this same directory.
+Then, copy "initrd.img-3.4.107-cmaalxhb-17" (the initramfs) and "vmlinuz-3.4.107-cmaalxhb-17" (the kernel) from ROOT/boot/ to this same directory.
 In this directory create the boot image with the "abootimg" tool:

-*  $ abootimg --create xubuntu-boot.img -f bootimg.cfg -k vmlinuz-3.4.105-cmaalx-15 -r initrd.img-3.4.105-cmaalx-15
+*  $ abootimg --create boot-media-linuxroot-17.img -f bootimg.cfg -k vmlinuz-3.4.107-cmaalx-17 -r initrd.img-3.4.107-cmaalx-17

 This procedure should be easily adaptable to other ubuntu flavours, by replacing "xubuntu-desktop" in step 8 with "lubuntu-desktop" for example, also KDE might be worth a try. (standard Ubuntu itself does not work, however, as it needs an up to date xserver.)
 I hope that many of the provided ingredients could also be useful for other linux distros.

-## Using bootloader
+# Using kexec bootloader

 First, you need zImage and initrd.img for every system you want to boot.
 Use abootimg to get it from boot image:
 *  $ abootimg -x boot.img